Simulation-Software-Engineering/Lecture-Material/building-and-packaging/material/packaging_debian_and_spack_exercise.md

 **Attention/TODO**: Use [test repository](https://github.com/Simulation-Software-Engineering/cpack-exercise-test) for testing the exercise.

-The ultimate goals is to have a CMake/CPack configuration that allows us to generate packages for different targets.
-In this exercise we want to create a `tar.gz` package and a Debian `deb` package.
+The ultimate goal is to have a CMake/CPack configuration that allows us to generate packages for different package formats.
+In this exercise we want to be able to create a `tar.gz` package and a Debian `deb` package.
 We want to package this [HelloWorld example from GitHub](https://github.com/Simulation-Software-Engineering/cpack-exercise).
-The example has relaxed requirements to `yaml-cpp` which means you can use `libyaml-cpp-dev` from Ubuntu's package repository instead of compiling `yaml-cpp` yourself.
-In this exercise you should focus
+The example is based on the code from the previous week, but has relaxed requirements to `yaml-cpp`.
+This means you can use `libyaml-cpp-dev` from Ubuntu's package repository instead of compiling `yaml-cpp` yourself.
+In this exercise you should focus on the packaging aspect.
+Normally, there should be no need to adapt the compilation.

 When setting up the package make sure that the executable `cpackexample` and also the library `cpackexamplelib` are build and installed in appropriate locations.
 You should also ensure that the header files for the library are installed properly.
-Please package `cpackexamplelib` as **shared** library.
 The package should contain enough information (at least maintainer, contact address, project description, vendor, version number, homepage).
 If you do not want to use your actual name/email address, please use your GitHub username and make up an email address).

 For the Debian package, make sure that

-- the executable is stripped.
+- the executable is stripped, i.e., debug symbols should removed from the executable.
 - the list of dependencies if generated for the Debian package.
 - the Debian package is generated with default file naming scheme.